Dually Licensed Orange County Sales Tax Audit Attorneys & CPAs

 What to Expect if Your Business is Selected for an Audit

-In California, sales tax is administered by the BOE, sometimes referred to as the SBE.
-The BOE openly states that sales tax is responsible for furnishing over 80% of Board-collected revenues -- and as a result, audits are very common.
-After being selected, there are two beginning steps you should take: remain calm, and contact a tax attorney immediately.
-Approaching the matter with legal representation will help protect you against both overzealous taxation, and any criminal allegations which may follow the audit.
+In California, sales tax is administered by the California Department of Tax & Fee Administration, sometimes referred to as the CDTFA.
+The CDTFA openly states that sales tax is responsible for more than 80% of the revenue that they collect.
+As you might expect, audits on sales tax for small businesses are correspondingly very common.
+After being selected for an sales tax audit by the CDTFA, you should take two critical first steps: remain calm and contact an Orange County Sales Tax Lawyer & CPA immediately.
+Approaching the matter with legal representation will help protect you against both overzealous taxation and any criminal allegations which may follow the audit.

 Of course, you will be best prepared if you have an idea of what to anticipate.
 Generally speaking, the BOE will look for any revenue which was improperly taxed, as well as any revenue where sales tax was collected, but never remitted.

 Depending on how much sales tax a business collects, its remittance frequency may be monthly, quarterly, or perhaps even yearly.
 However, even if your Orange County business does not collect sales tax from its customers, that business is still responsible for the tax and its remittance to the state government.
 On the heels of Assembly Bill 155, which took effect in September of 2012, even purely web-based retailers which do not maintain brick-and-mortar locations must remit sales tax to the BOE.

 It is unusual for the BOE to surprise companies with unannounced audits, simply because advance preparation streamlines the process on both ends of the arrangement.
 You will most likely receive notification via phone, at which point the examiner will supply information such as: